Shibe Park: Negro league baseball

 Shibe Park hosted its first Negro league games in 1919 when the Hilldale Club and Bacharach Giants played home games at the ballpark.
 Games between white major league teams and Negro league teams were not uncommon.
 The Bacharach Giants hosted an exhibition game at Shibe Park against John McGraw's New York Giants on October 6, 1919.

 Shibe Park was a neutral site for Negro World Series games.
 The Cleveland Buckeyes defeated the Homestead Grays, 5–0, on September 20, 1945, to win game four and sweep the Series, four games to zero.
 Cleveland's Frank Carswell defeated Homestead's Ray Brown.

 The Negro League Philadelphia Stars played home games at Shibe Park in the 1940s.
 The team's usual home field, at 44th and Parkside seated approximately 6,000 fans; the Stars were able to draw between 10,000 and 12,000 to Shibe Park.
 They often played double-headers on Monday nights, which was a travel day for the major league clubs.

 Former Stars player Gene Benson would later recall the team playing about twenty games per season at Shibe Park.
 The Stars would dress in the A's locker room.
-The Stars drew their largest crowd on June 21, 1943, when 24,165 fans them beat Satchell Paige and the Kansas City Monarchs.
+The Stars drew their largest crowd on June 21, 1943, when 24,165 fans witnessed them defeating Satchel Paige and the Kansas City Monarchs.